Plumbing, Business Tips

 Sell Plumbing Franchises

 If you’ve already developed a successful business model before you create your plumbing franchise, it makes expansion to a franchise smoother.
-Your systems are already in place, proven to work, and potential franchisees can see how you operate.
+Your systems are already in place, proven to work, and potential franchisees can see how you operate and easily evaluate the business opportunity.

 “Get your systems in at one location, so you get the kinks out,” Rohr says.
 “My encouragement is to prove out systems at the model center...Whether you franchise or go multi-shop, Al (Levi) taught me you want to be red-hot right at that model center for it to be lukewarm at the next location.”

-Franchisors offer ongoing support and training to franchisees, and typically perform marketing and advertising as well.
+Franchisors offer ongoing support and training to franchisees, and typically perform marketing support and advertising as well.

 Franchise fees and royalty payments make up a key component of a franchising structure.
 A franchise fee amounts to the initial cost of joining the franchise system.
 Royalty payments produce ongoing profits, paid for a certain period, such as monthly or quarterly.